artsy/README/playbooks/technology-choices.md

 If you're asking which makes sense to use, this is a good general rule:

-- RFC's are better at discussing changes to _how_ we work.
+- RFC's are better at discussing changes to **how we work as engineers**.
-- Technical plans are better at discussing changes to _what_ tools we work with.
+- Technical plans are better at discussing changes to **what tools we work with** and **how we work with those tools** to solve specific problems.

 But there are always exceptions ([this RFC](https://github.com/artsy/README/issues/268), for example, covers both).
 You really can't go wrong, though!
+A key point is to _write down your thinking_, ensuring that the team is communicating strongly about the topic at hand and allowing us to retrospect on decisions we've made.